 Thank you for all your ongoing support for the farm and please continue to visit the farm’s Facebook page to stay up to date with life on the farm and updates on investment.

 The link below will take you to the Torfaen Covid-19 page where you can follow updates to all service areas:

 We have been profoundly touched by offers of donations to the farm at this difficult time and can announce that you are now able to make a donation should you wish.
 To do so, please click on the link below:

-Over 25 years on and we are still fulfilling that mission!
 Set in over 120 acres, we have a wide range of pedigree and rare breed animals which you can come and meet up close.
 Daily activities include milking demonstrations and tractor and trailer rides and we have lots of additional activities during school holidays as well as seasonal events throughout the year.